ShrinathValsang/100-days-of-code/log.md

 ### Day 15: Friday November 29
-Progress:
+Progress: Practicing basics of html, taking a break from 'responsive-web-design-projects'
-Thoughts:
+Thoughts: Took a break from the html/css design ('responsive-web-design-projects') and focusing on revision of all the stuff learned till now.
-Link(s) to work:
+Link(s) to work: https://github.com/ShrinathValsang/100-days-of-code/tree/master/responsive-web-design/practice/catPhotoApp.html

 ### Day 16: Saturday November 30